SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 &nbsp;

-> This will be illustrated in the hands on section.
+> This will be illustrated in the hands-on section.

 ---